ryanmalani/workshops/tutorials/uds-tutorial.md

 ## Conclusion

 Congratulations!
 You've built the Mattermost UDS bundle.
-Now, you can deploy this bundle using into either the K3D cluster you have waiting or another cluster of your choosing:
+Now, you can deploy this bundle using either the K3D cluster you have waiting or another cluster of your choosing:

 ```bash
 uds deploy . --confirm